BellowingMeadows/BellowingMeadows/README.md

 * Each page contains a fixed navigation bar which has the currently viewed page highlighted.
 At the mobile view the nav bar shrinks down into a conventional burger icon and the links grow to 200% of their original font size.
 * The footer also remains consistent across the website, located at the bottom of each page and containing social links.
-* Every clickable link or button contains a hover effect to indicate that they can click and travel to another section of the site.
+* Every link or button contains a hover effect to indicate that they are clickable.
 * All pages (outside of the home page) contain the same styled *h1* to confirm which page of the site the user has reached.
 * An appear animation (lifted from YouTube, please see acknowledgements) appears consistently across all pages to gracefully present content at each stage of the user journey.
 * All images (apart from the hero image) and *call to action* boxes contain box-shadows which were lifted from css-tricks (please see acknowledgements).